Which of the following is NOT a type of accounting? | Study Prep in Pearson+

 1

-Step 1: Understand the types of accounting mentioned in the problem.
-Cost Accounting, Financial Accounting, and Managerial Accounting are all established branches of accounting, each serving specific purposes in financial management and decision-making.
+Step 1: Understand the types of accounting listed in the problem.
+Managerial accounting, financial accounting, and tax accounting are all recognized branches of accounting, each serving specific purposes.

+Step 2: Managerial accounting focuses on providing internal reports and analysis to help management make decisions.
+It is used within organizations for planning, controlling, and decision-making.

+Step 3: Financial accounting involves preparing financial statements (e.g., income statement, balance sheet, cash flow statement) for external stakeholders such as investors, creditors, and regulators.
+It adheres to standardized principles like GAAP or IFRS.

+Step 4: Tax accounting deals with preparing tax returns and ensuring compliance with tax laws.
+It focuses on calculating taxable income and understanding tax regulations.

-Step 2: Recognize that 'Personal Selling Accounting' is not a recognized type of accounting.
-It refers to a sales activity rather than a formal accounting discipline.
+Step 5: Contractual damages accounting is not a recognized type of accounting.
+It refers to a legal concept rather than an accounting discipline, making it the correct answer to the question.

-Step 3: Compare the options provided in the problem to identify which one does not align with the established types of accounting.

-Step 4: Confirm that Cost Accounting, Financial Accounting, and Managerial Accounting are legitimate types of accounting, while 'Personal Selling Accounting' is unrelated to the field of accounting.

 Watch next